CristianLopez85/CristianLopez85.github.io/_pages/research.md

 nav: true
 nav_order: 2
 ---

-My research focuses on using weak-form scientific machine learning methods for system identification and parameter estimation from noisy and limited measurements, and apply the resulting models to prediction and control.
+My research focuses on using weak-form scientific machine learning methods for system identification and parameter estimation from noisy and limited measurements, and applying the resulting models to prediction and control.

+## Prediction and Control

+...

 ## Data-driven Discovery of Governing Equations